Best Rugged Tablet Android Central 2021

 Two really neat features found in the Active2 are the Wet Touch mode, which lets you use the water-resistant screen even if your hands are wet, and the White Glove mode, which makes it possible to manipulate the screen through gloves, ideal for cold weather and clinical settings.

-The tablet has an 8MP auto-focus rear camera and 5MP front camera, accelerometer, gyroscope, geomagnetic sensor, 3GB GAM, 8, 16, or 32GB SSD options, and non-slip grip.
+The tablet has an 8MP auto-focus rear camera and 5MP front camera, accelerometer, gyroscope, geomagnetic sensor, 3GB RAM, 8, 16, or 32GB solid-state drive (SSD) options, and non-slip grip.
 Security-wise, it includes a fingerprint scanner, facial recognition for unlocking hands-free, and Samsung Knox defense-grade security.
-It charges via the built-in POGO pin and the battery runs for up to 11 hours per charge.
+It charges via the built-in POGO pin, and the battery runs for up to 11 hours per charge.